boyangwang/Taak-web/doc/server synchronization.md

 ## Performing synchronization

-1. Client pulls server copy
+1. Client pulls server copy using GET
-2. Performs synchronization procedure, updating its own copy
+2. Performs synchronization procedure, and updates its own copy
-3. Performs relevant PUT/UPDATE/DELETE requests to update copy on server
+3. Performs relevant PUT/DELETE requests to update copy on server

 ## Synchronization procedure

-For each entry compare with that of server
+Both local and server side sets are merged into one larger set.
+Each entry in the merged set is then compared with that on the server side.

+Algorithm for merging (similar to the merging algorithm for merge sort):

+	1. Treat both sets as a queue.
+Sort both queues by ID.
+Looking at the head/tail of the queue, we check for the following cases:
+		a.
+IDs from both are different
+			We add the one with the lowest/highest ID to the merged set (lowest if sort IDs from low to high, highest if sort the opposite way).
+The other one that is not yet added would be put back to the queue in case later entries may match.
+		b.
+IDs from both are the same
+			We add the one with the later last modified time, and delete the one that is not added.
+	2. The resulting items will contain only the latest copies of all entries.

+The merged set is then compared to the server copy.
+There are several cases that a certain entry can belong to:

-	1. The entry value on the server copy is an empty string Entry is deleted on server.
-This entry with this Id will be removed from client
+	1. The entry does not exist on server copy
-	2. The server does not have it
-		Entry should be added to server.
-Queue a PUT request for this entry.
-	3. The TimeStamp for local copy is newer than server copy Entry should be updated on server.
-Queue a UPDATE request for this entry.
-		If this entry value is an empty string, queue a DELETE request instead.
-	4. The TimeStamp for local copy is older than server copy Entry should be updated on local.
+	 		This entry is new.
+Queue the entry for PUT.
-	5. The TimeStamp for both copies is the same
+	2. The entry's last modified time is the same for both This entry is unchanged.
 Do nothing.
+	3. The entry's last modified time is newer than the server copy This entry is modified.
+Queue the entry for PUT.
-The entry is already the latest copy.
+			If the entry value is an empty string, queue the entry for DELETE.

-Alternatively

-	1. Sort entries by ID on both sides.
-	2. Entries from both sides are merged (in merge-sort fashion).
-		For entries with the same ID, pick the one with the latest time stamps.
-	3. Finally, compare with the server copy and perform UPDATE on all the entries that are different.
+The PUT and DELETE queues are converted to a PUT or DELETE transaction and sent to the server.

+We do not need to consider if the server's copy is newer than the client's copy, because that scenario is already considered when using the merging algorithm.
+The merged set will contain the newest entries from both sides.

-Note that the local copy will treat entries with value equal to empty strings as deleted entries.
+The local copy will treat entries with value equal to empty strings as deleted entries.

-Semi-deleted entries will be deleted from client side after synchronization.
+Semi-deleted entries can be deleted from client side **after** synchronization.

 On the server-side, all deleted entries will be retained, but their values set to empty strings (so they do not contain user data).
 This is for synchronization purposes.

+The client can perform "short-circuiting".
+In other words, the effects of add/modify/delete will appear immediately, without needing to wait for server response.
+Even if the update to the server is interrupted, synchronization can be performed again without any data loss, since the entire set of entries is compared.

 # Server API